 Sole traders and company directors have different options available to them when it comes to saving into a pension.
 Below we have compared some of the key differences between the two.

 Yes, provided you have sufficient National Insurance credits.
 National Insurance contributions are usually paid via your Self-Assessments.

-From April 2016 the State pension will rise from £115.95 to £148.40 a week, so it’s important to consider if this level of income will be enough to support your retirement.
+In 2017/18, the state pension stands at only £159.55 per week, so it’s important to consider if this level of income will be enough to support your retirement.

 Even if you pay yourself a very small basic salary below the level at which you need to pay National Insurance (and the remainder in dividends), you may still qualify for pension credits and therefore be eligible for the State Pension.